RichFree/niv84/README.md

 ## Build

-kjv can be built by cloning the repository and then running make:
+niv can be built by cloning the repository and then running make:

     git clone https://github.com/RichFree/niv84.git
     cd niv84